 The National Institute of Standards and Technology (NIST) has released its Security Publication (SP) 1800-4, that includes security guidelines for mobile device security in cloud and hybrid environments.

-The National Institute of Standards and Technology (NIST) has released its Security Publication (SP) 800-37 Rev. 2: "Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy."
+The National Institute of Standards and Technology (NIST) has released a new risk management framework guideline.
+NIST has named the document Security Publication (SP) 800-37 Rev. 2: "Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy."

 The German government Federal Office for Information Security published technical security guidelines for broadband routers commonly used in Small Office and Home Office (SOHO) environments.
 The new guideline provides recommendations to manufacturers on designing and implementing routing products with "adequate state-of-the -art security features."

-TLS 1.3 has officially become standard last week, offering improved privacy, security and performance to the internet security protocol.
+The Transport Layer Security (TLS) 1.3 has officially become a standard last week.
+The new TLS standard now offers improved privacy, security and performance to the internet security protocol.

 A recent survey conducted by Tripwire revealed organizations are not fully adopting security controls from key benchmarks, such as the Center for Internet Security (CIS).